zsiglin/API-Ruby-SDK/README.md

-A Ruby client for accessing your Trackvia application data.
+A Ruby SDK for accessing your Trackvia application data.

+## Features

+1. Simple client to access the Trackvia API

 ## Installation

 Add to your application's Gemfile:

-  gem 'trackvia-client'
+  gem 'trackvia-api-sdk'

 Then execute: